 Side note: If you are in year 10 or below and are studying in Queensland, you will receive an ATAR.
 Surprise!
 Queensland is eliminating OPs and replacing them with ATARs in 2020.
 If you are in year 10 or above and/or don't study in Queensland, this will not affect you.

 New Zealand medical school grade requirements are a bit different because there's no direct entry into medicine.
 If you are applying directly from high school you will need to apply to and complete a First Year program in either health sciences (Otago/Auckland) or Biomedical Science (Auckland).

 Because of this system, The University of Auckland and Otago University use your GPA score from your first year to assess your candidacy.
 Auckland has a GPA cut-off of 6.0 while Otago mandates that you receive a minimum of 70% in all of your first year papers, which equates to a GPA of 5.0, but realistically you will need a much higher GPA to have a shot due to the number of students vying for a place.

 Still unsure about medical schools in New Zealand?
 Check out this video to learn about a day in the life of a medical student at Otago!

-If you're applying for an undergraduate medical degree in either AU or NZ, you will be required to sit the UCAT.
+The UCAT is a standardised admissions test used by Australian, New Zealand, and UK universities for admissions into medicine and dental programmes.
+If you're applying for an undergraduate medical degree in either Australia or New Zealand, you will be required to sit the UCAT.